-Can you imagine being on tour with Nine Inch Nails for 6 months?
-We can’t either, but one of our own, our CEO and Technical Composer Jordan Goodfellow, had this experience and was able to provide audio visual support to one of the top bands in the world and of this time.
-Jordan and his team have provided audio visual support to a number of different events and we recently interviewed him and asked to recount his favorite memories of his top 3 shows.
+Can you imagine being on tour with Nine Inch Nails for six months?
+We can’t either, but one of our own had this experience and was able to provide audio visual support to one of the top bands in the world and of this time.
+Jordan Goodfellow, GigRent’s CEO and Technical Composer, and his team have provided audio visual support to a number of different events and we recently asked to recount his top three favorite shows.

 “One of the other great shows that I loved was in 2017.
 We did the global meeting for New Skin and I had the privilege of being one of the technical directors on that show.
 Mark Herring brought me into that show because he felt that my ability to solve problems and think on my feet and work hard to ensure that we were able to get the job done was imperative to what he needed to get done for that show.
 It was a massive show.
 It was an arena event, 15,000 people in an arena.

 The last night we had Hans Zimmer perform with his full orchestra and they took all of the different movies that Hans has written scores for and with an 80 foot led wall behind them, lights coming all the way out in the crowd, covering the entire floor, just lit the whole thing up for about 15,000 people.
 And he performed an incredible bit of music from every single movie he’s done from Superman and from Jurassic Park and from Pirates of the Caribbean and from the Lion King and the list goes on.”